Tuesday, December 29, 2009

 Join us Sunday November 15, 2009 from 4pm - 7pm and help give movement back to a dancer.

-Artwork seen at left by Rossitza Todorova, Train Overpass on North McCarran Blvd
+Artwork seen at left by Rossitza Todorova, Train Overpass on North McCarran Blvd, will be available for auction along with work by many other artists.

 Artists have generously donated their artwork to help raise money for Martina.